 In American Prince, Curtis claimed to have had an affair with Marilyn in 1948, when she was still a struggling actress.
 Curtis has also stated in some interviews that the affair took place when Marilyn was 19, which would place it three years earlier.
 However, in 1945, Marilyn was not yet an actress, but a married factory worker and sometime model, still known as Norma Jeane Dougherty (she did not change her name or take up acting until the following year.)

 Curtis’s latest memoir, Some Like It Hot: Me, Marilyn and the Movie (2009) dates their alleged romance at 1950, by which time Marilyn was no longer a ‘nobody’, but after key roles in The Asphalt Jungle and All About Eve, on the brink of stardom.
 Curtis was then a bit-player at Universal Pictures, on Hollywood’s ‘Poverty Row’.
-(He too would soon find fame in 1952’s Son of Ali Baba, shortly after marrying actress Janet Leigh, and Curtis later won praise for his performances in two 1957 films, Sweet Smell Of Success and The Defiant Ones.)
+He too would soon find fame in 1952’s Son of Ali Baba, shortly after marrying actress Janet Leigh, and Curtis later won praise for his performances in Sweet Smell Of Success and The Defiant Ones.

 There is no record of an affair with Curtis in the many biographies of Monroe.
-All that is certain is that they did meet at least once in 1951, when they and several other young hopefuls were photographed together for a Life magazine feature, entitled ‘Stars of Tomorrow’; and in 1954, at a birthday party for a mutual friend, Sammy Davis Jr.
+All that is certain is that they did meet at least twice before: in 1951, when they and several other young hopefuls were photographed together for a Life magazine feature, entitled ‘Stars of Tomorrow’; and in 1954, at a birthday party for a mutual friend, Sammy Davis Jr.

 In his autobiography, Curtis claimed that his supposed affair with Monroe was rekindled on the set of Some Like It Hot.
 All the more peculiar, then, that he should compare the experience to kissing Hitler.
 Now, in Some Like It Hot: Me, Marilyn and the Movie, Curtis makes an additional claim – that Marilyn became pregnant with his child during filming.